 As general practitioners, who see and treat complex adult dental problems, Drs.
-Bosma know which problems in the adult population are ones that begin early in childhood.
+Bosma recognize which problems in the adult population are ones that begin early in childhood.
 It is our goal to prevent and correct problems at their root cause whenever possible, rather than simply treating the symptoms.
 We know that one day, our pediatric patients will become our adult patients.
 This drives us to continually pursue the latest research and training in order to provide our patients across the age spectrum with the best long-term, healthy and stable dental outcomes.

 Our little patients are all different and unique.
 We enjoy getting to know them in a warm, fun environment.
 We have Nitrous Oxide (laughing gas) for our more nervous patients and iPads overhead for Netflix, Disney Plus and other apps for our patients' viewing pleasure.
 Most children do well in the dental chair if they have had prior, enjoyable experiences.
 We encourage parents to prepare their child by being positive about their child's dental visits.
 Some parents may have their own anxiety about the dentist and must be very careful not convey that to their child.
-We advise that parents stay away from using words like pain, pinch, scared or fearful and other such words with negative connotations.
-Instead we recommend describing the dental experience by saying things like, you will see, hear, feel and learn new things.
+We advise that parents stay away from using words like pain, hurt, pinch, scared and other such words with negative connotations.
+Instead, we recommend preparing for the dental experience by saying things like, you will see, hear, feel and learn new things.
 You may even smell or taste new things.
 Your teeth will be clean and healthy.
 The doctors explain all procedures in a child-oriented manner so the child can understand at an age-appropriate level what is going on during procedures.

 Primary teeth are slightly different than adult teeth, the care we provide is tailored to that.
 Growth and development in young children is a very important area that we assess.
 We provide tools for intervention and guidance when we see a deficiency.
 The implications for lack of proper growth in the jaws can significantly impact the health and stability of the dental-facial structures as well the general health of our patients for a lifetime.